GT-RAIL/rail_object_detection/README.md

 ## Scope for Improvement

-1. Scene Query and Publishing the topic don't seem to work well together for some fathomable reason.
-1. Cleaning build artifacts `catkin_make clean` does not cleanup darknet build artifacts.
-1. Include the ability to download the weights files automatically from the `CMakeLists.txt` file
-1. There is plenty of room for better logging - I do most of mine using the debugger, so there aren't as many status print commands as normal
-1. There is a distinct lack of defensive programming against malicious (NULL) messages and the like.
-Beware.
-1. There are most probably some memory leaks that might accumulate over a long period of time.
-These should be fixed at some point.

-The immediately TODO list includes:
-- [x] Create a demo publisher to cycle through images
-- [x] Remove absolute paths
 - [ ] Move `libs/darknet/data` to `libs/data` for clarity / ubiquity
 - [ ] Add a service call for the deformable convnets
-- [ ] Remove the need to run `sh bin/build_drfcn.sh`
+- [ ] Automatically run `sh bin/build_drfcn.sh`
+- [ ] Travis builds only test the CPU build of darknet.
+Include tests for the other configurations too.
+- [ ] Installing the mxnet libraries through `setup.py` is failing.
+(See `TODO` comments in `setup.py` and `drfcn_detector.py`)
+- [ ] Scene Query and Publishing the topic don't seem to work well together on darknet for some fathomable reason.
+Fix it.
+- [ ] Cleaning build artifacts `catkin_make clean` does not cleanup darknet build artifacts.
+- [ ] Include the ability to download the weights files automatically from the `CMakeLists.txt` file
+- [ ] There is a distinct lack of defensive programming against malicious (NULL) messages and the like.
+Beware.
+- [ ] There are no checks for memory leaks that might accummulate over time in the darknet detector.